 Puck of Pook’s Hill and Rewards and Fairies , which included the poem “If-“, and other well-known volumes of stories, were written there, and express Kipling’s deep sense of the ancient continuity of place and people in the English countryside.

-There is a wealth of information about Burwash and its idyllic surroundings on the village web-site.
+There is a wealth of information about Burwash here.

-But Kipling continued to write, and some of the post-war stories (for instance in Debits and Credits) are counted among his finest.
+After the war he continued to write, and some of the post-war stories (for instance in Debits and Credits) are counted among his finest.
 He was also much involved in the work of the Imperial War Graves Commission, and King George V became a personal friend.
-The Kiplings travelled a great deal, and at the outset of one of their visits, in January 1936, Rudyard died, just three days before his King.
-He had declined most of the many honours which had been offered him, including a knighthood, the Poet Laureateship, and the Order of Merit, but in 1907 he had accepted the Nobel Prize for Literature.
+The Kiplings travelled a great deal, and at the outset of one of their journeys, in January 1936, Rudyard died, just three days before his King.
+He had declined most of the many honours which had been offered him, including a knighthood, the Poet Laureateship, and the Order of Merit, although in 1907 he had accepted the Nobel Prize for Literature.